Value Add Real Estate Property Definition And Strategy

 and partnering together to build wealth

-Apartment investing is a great way to diversify your portfolio, create income and enjoy tax benefits.
+Investing in apartment buildings is a great way to diversify your portfolio, create income and enjoy tax benefits.
 But other investment strategies may offer some of these benefits, but not as strong as though with apartments.
 So the question we all have (especially if you are newer to the industry) is: is it worth it?

 There are many ways to invest in apartment buildings.
 These include investing in a REIT, investing in a private fund, being part of a joint venture, buying your own building, and investing in syndication.
 In this article, we will compare the two popular strategies: being part of a joint business venture and buying your own building